Atreyu Trading Disclaimers and Disclosures

-Atreyu Group, as an Institutional Brokerage Firm designed for professional traders, has a responsibility and a commitment to prohibit and actively prevent money laundering and any activity that facilitates money laundering or the funding of terrorist or criminal activities.
+Atreyu Trading, as an Institutional Brokerage Firm designed for professional traders, has a responsibility and a commitment to prohibit and actively prevent money laundering and any activity that facilitates money laundering or the funding of terrorist or criminal activities.
 To fulfill this goal we have implemented a specific, comprehensive, internal Anti-Money Laundering Policy.
-Associates of Atreyu Group are considered members of the Atreyu Group team, and individually share in the responsibility of fulfilling this commitment.
-To that end, all Atreyu Group associates are apprised of this policy so even those who don’t trade understand our obligations.
+Associates of Atreyu Trading are considered members of the Atreyu Trading team, and individually share in the responsibility of fulfilling this commitment.
+To that end, all Atreyu Trading associates are apprised of this policy so even those who don’t trade understand our obligations.

 What is Money Laundering?